-Mayor Fried Signs Executive Order Declaring August 2-9 “Police Appreciation Week” in Robbinsville Township
+Mayor Fried Signs Executive Order Declaring August 1-7 “Police Appreciation Week” in Robbinsville Township

 “Showing our appreciation to police officers in Robbinsville and across the country, men and women who put their lives on the line for us every day, is something we are very passionate about,’’ Mayor Fried said.
-“Anti-law enforcement sentiments currently gripping our nation is at an all-time high.
-Robbinsville wants to do everything it can to help achieve its goal of a true community partnership and the elimination of racism and inequality in all of its forms.”

 National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, better places to live.

 "Police Appreciation Week" was first instituted by Mayor Fried via Executive Order in 2016.
 Since that time, Robbinsville Township has invested in the only training facility in New Jersey teaching shoot/don’t shoot de-escalation techniques because we want the best-trained officers in order to avoid worst-case outcomes.
 RTPD community policing efforts, “Coffee With a Cop” sessions, the C.A.R.E. program, rewarding kids with ice cream citations for wearing bicycle helmets and the implementation of the S.A.F.E.
 (Secure Awareness for First Encounters) registry to help officers interact with members of the community who have autism or other communication disabilities, are considered a model any department can be proud to emulate.